EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

--   A **Policy and Rules of Participation Oversight Committee** to recommend research policy alignment – this will be informed by research community specific sub-committees
+-   A **Policy and Rules of Participation Oversight Committee** to recommend research policy alignment – this will be informed by research community specific sub-committees.

+A further recommendation from the EOSC 2^nd^ HLEG would be to have the Stakeholders Forum should move its focus in 2019 to responding to a user centred approach and guaranteeing a: **“Voice of the Users”** with practical cases of how EOSC is making a difference to “how things were done previously” for them in their thematic area.

-The European Interoperabiltiy Framework also includes the concept of overlapping domains and this can be used to understand how different communities would need to interact.
+The European Interoperability Framework also includes the concept of overlapping domains and this can be used to understand how different communities would need to interact.
 This can be applied to scientific and research domains, comparable to the Domain Interoperability